Fast Facts: Preparing Your College Application

 While test scores do play a role in your admission, the place where you can really shine is in your personal essay, or any supplementary questions a college requires.
 It is through your writing that you can show your true self, as scores can only give a skeletal idea of your personality.

 Ultimately, weaker scores might be overlooked if you can shine a light on your strengths with your writing.
-The National Association for College Admission Counseling, (NACAC) advises that you start early, remain honest, take risks, and most importantly, take time to revise your essay.
+The National Association for College Admission Counseling, (NACAC) advises that you start early, remain honest, take risks, and most importantly, take the time to revise your essay.

 Leaving this part of your application for last minute will show, and you don’t want admissions counselors to get the sense that you cannot manage your time.
 You want the best parts of your personality to be showcased, and if your work has glaring grammatical errors and lack of focus, you will send the wrong message.